nadersayed22/DoctortTask/README.md

 3. Install all of the needed packages.

---From your terminal running your wallvenv, run the following command
+--From your terminal running your doctorproject, run the following command

       pip install -r requirements.txt

 4. If you'll use my test db, you don't need this step.

 --Run the migrations

         python manage.py makemigrations